Darius II

-Historians know little about Darius II's reign.
-A rebellion by the Medes in 409 BC is mentioned by Xenophon.
-It does seem that Darius II was quite dependent on his wife Parysatis.
-In excerpts from Ctesias some harem intrigues are recorded, in which he played a disreputable part.
-The Elephantine papyri mention Darius II as a contemporary of the high priest Johanan of Ezra 10:6.
+It seems that Darius II was quite dependent on his wife Parysatis.
+In excerpts from Ctesias, some harem intrigues are recorded, in which he played a disreputable part.
+The Elephantine papyri mention Darius II as a contemporary of the high priest Johanan of Ezra 6:10.
+Darius II is potentially mentioned in the books of Haggai, Zechariah, and Ezra–Nehemiah of the Hebrew Bible (the Christian Old Testament).
+There is some debate on whether these books refer to Darius the Great though.